ava-labs/avalanche-network-runner/examples/k8s/README.md

 6. **Run the avalanchego-operator locally**
    6a.
 Clone the repository: `github.com/ava-labs/avalanchego-operator`
    6b.
 Run `make install` followed by `make run`.
 This should be everything needed.
-7. Install the service account, role and roleconfigs for the network runner pod: `kubectl -f apply examples/k8s/svc-rbac.yaml`.
+7. Install the service account, role and roleconfigs for the network runner pod: `kubectl apply -f examples/k8s/svc-rbac.yaml`.
-8. Build this app as a pod: `docker build -t k8s-netrunner:alpha`.
+8. Build this app as a pod: `docker build -t k8s-netrunner:alpha .`.
 If you use a different app name than `k8s-netrunner` and/or tag `alpha`, the `examples/k8s/simple-network-pod.yaml` file needs to be updated accordingly.
-9. Deploy the pod to your local cluster via `kubectl -f apply examples/k8s/simple-network-pod.yaml`.
+9. Deploy the pod to your local cluster via `kubectl apply -f examples/k8s/simple-network-pod.yaml`.
 This picks the image built in 8. to deploy as a pod.
 Then from within this pod it starts all other nodes.
 10. Check that all is ok with `kubectl get pods`.
 You will first see the `k8s-netrunner` pod, and after some time, the other configured nodes should appear.
 To check logs, execute `kubectl logs k8s-netrunner`.